8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 Scotland has six main airports, and the good news is that one of them will be the perfect starting point for your ultimate Scottish road trip itinerary.
 We recommend booking through Skyscanner for live deals and the best prices.

-You can hire a car at any of these airports and be on your chosen Scotland driving tour route within a one hour drive.
-Book your rental car well in advance and use a car hire booker like Rentalcars.com who will provide the best deals from all the top car hire companies.
+You can hire a car at any of these airports and be on your chosen Scotland driving tour route within a one-hour drive.
+Book your rental car well in advance and use a car hire booker like Discovercars.com, which will provide the best deals from all the top car hire companies.
 How?
 Because they have such a large market share, they’ve got way more buying power than individuals and can negotiate much harder on price.

 For a real adventure, hire a motorhome or campervan in Scotland.
-We recommend Motorhome Republic, an aggregate booking site who pull together all the best deals from a number of rental agencies, to offer you a wide choice of options alongside an excellent English speaking expert motorhome Concierge Team.
+We recommend Motorhome Republic, a booking platform that compares deals from multiple rental companies, giving you a wide choice of campervan and motorhome options, plus access to an English-speaking customer support team for expert help if you need it.

 • Remember to drive on the left during your UK trip!